 Voice mail.
 Which she never checks.
 Well, I have a way around that.

-I put on the stupid blue coat someone swapped with mine during the funeral luncheon.
+I put on this stupid blue coat someone swapped with mine during the funeral luncheon and step out into the cold autumn air.
 White church behind me, clouds above me, shivering fir trees around me, wind whipping my hair: perfect!
 I fumble for the Insta-snap app, the selfie icon, the red dot that means I’m recording.

 “Listen up, Phetamina.”
 That’s her user name.

 With a sudden, sharp, prolonged breath, I realize she got it off my Rx label.
 Amphetamine salts.
 (Yes.
 I plan to get off it.
 Soon.
 The dang Adderall hasn’t helped at all with my narcolepsy.)

 I try to hit “off” but must have hit send.
 Oops.
 I don’t know how to abort this video.

 I start filming again.
 The note that came with the coat.
 Pink-ink on college-rule notebook paper.
 I recite, in snide-girl: “Please accept my apologies, and a new and better coat.”
 Snort.
 “I’m leaving a terrible home life and need to get away incognito.
 Keep the scarf, and consider yourself my guardian angel.”
 It’s a nice scarf, hand-knitted, and I can’t believe she’s letting it go.
 Someone probably hand-crafted this thing just for her.
 It reminds me of all the sad, hand-made baby blankets and afghans I see at Goodwill, all the books signed by indie authors, all the original artwork, all dumped off by offspring who don’t want stuff.

 Six seconds is all ya get before Insta-snap goes into send mode?
 I’m not even close to done yet.